BestTimesToVisit.com Logo

 Rental Car

-Renting a car offers the most flexibility for exploring the vast landscapes around Bariloche, including the Seven Lakes Route and remote hiking trailheads.
+Renting a car offers the most flexibility for exploring the vast landscapes around Bariloche, especially the Route of the Seven Lakes and more remote estancias.
 It's ideal for day trips and venturing off the beaten path.

 Local Buses (Colectivos)

-Bariloche's public bus system is extensive and connects the city center to most major attractions like Llao Llao, Cerro Catedral, and Circuito Chico.
-It's an economical way to get around if you have time.
+Bariloche's public bus system is extensive and connects the city center with most major attractions like Cerro Catedral, Llao Llao, and the Circuito Chico.
+It's a budget-friendly way to get around if you have time.

 Taxis and Remises

-Taxis are readily available in the city center and at tourist hubs, while 'remises' are pre-booked private cars.
-They are convenient for shorter distances, late-night travel, or when carrying luggage.
+Taxis are readily available in the city center and at designated stands.
+Remises are pre-booked private cars, often slightly more comfortable and sometimes preferred for longer transfers or airport pickups.

 Intercity Buses (Long-Distance Coaches)

-For longer journeys to nearby towns like Villa La Angostura or San Martín de los Andes (for the Seven Lakes), intercity buses are comfortable and efficient.
-Companies like 'Vía Bariloche' and 'Chevallier' operate these routes.
+For longer journeys to nearby towns like Villa La Angostura or San Martín de los Andes (for the Route of the Seven Lakes), intercity buses are a comfortable and efficient option.
+They depart from the main bus terminal.

 Bicycle Rental